uzwal01/gritfeat-assignments/5_JS_DOM_task/README.md

 ### 5. DOM Forms

-- Used to access and manipulate HTML form elements.
+- Used to access, read, and manipulate form elements like inputs, checkboxes, selects, and the form itself.

 **Access Form Fields:**